accordproject/cicero-template-library/src/one-time-payment/README.md

-# One Time Payment Clause
+# One Time Payment Contract

-This is a one time payment clause applicable at execution of the contract.
+This is a one time payment contract applicable at execution of that contract.